 Also, homemade banana chips are a super easy, healthy snack.
 You only need a few ingredients including bananas or plantains and whatever you want to flavor them with.

 Finally, homemade banana chips have a delicious fresh flavor.
 You really can’t get the same freshness from store bought varieties.

-Healthy Homemade Air Fried Plantain Chips are a hit in kids snack bags!
+Healthy Homemade Air Fried Banana chips are a hit in kids snack bags!

 We’ve been baking banana chips for years!
 They are one of my kids’ favorite healthy snacks!
 They are so much better for them then potato chips or other salty or sugary snacks you can get at the store.